SteelCompendium/data-gen/Ancestries/Polder.md

 “Wait, where'd he go?
 Where'd that little son of a bitch go?
 AAAAGGH!”

 After humans, polders are the most numerous and diverse ancestry in Orden.
 They are not humans, but they live in and among humans, sharing their gods and culture.
-Almost every human culture in Orden has a polder saint or a human saint venerated by polder.
+Almost every [[Human|human]] culture in Orden has a polder saint or a [[Human|human]] saint venerated by polder.

 Short creatures averaging three-and-a-half feet tall, polders have obscure origins.
 They are a young species who, like humans, have no single patron god.
 Their natural ability to blend in with shadows makes them excellent spies and thieves.
 However, many polders consider this stereotype a base slander, pointing out that they're also famed as chefs—though polders can be found in virtually every profession, especially in cities.